Showing posts with label Software - Audio. Show all posts

 SNDH Players

-I love listening to SNDH chiptunes on my Atari STe but it recently occurred to me that many didn't realise which player to use.
-So, here are four fantastic Atari ST/e GEM programs to play your favourite toons...
+I love listening to SNDH chiptunes on my Atari STe but it recently occurred to me that many didn't understand which player to use.
+Here are four fantastic Atari ST/e GEM programs to play your toons.

-JAM - Quite possibly the most well-known of all the players and deservedly so because it's brilliant with a modular design to handle a wide variety of file formats.
-It always sounds great but looks rather a plain jane.
-Thankfully, there is also a version which doesn't use GEM and is far nicer! (download)
+Quite possibly the most well-known of all the players and deservedly so because it's brilliant with a modular design to handle a wide variety of file formats.
+It sounds great but looks rather plain jane.
+Thankfully, there is also a version which doesn't use GEM and is far prettier. (download)

-SND Player - It might look ugly in the 4-colour medium resolution but I really like this program and it sounds just dandy.
-I found this to be a reliable player and it looks very nice in Low/High resolutions. (download)
+It might look ugly in the 4-colour medium resolution but I like this program and it sounds just dandy.
+I found this to be a reliable player and it looks best in Low/High resolutions. (download)

-GEMPlay - is a "Lite" version of YesCREW's Falcon player.
-Some features are removed because the ST/e has no DSP Processor but it plays SNDH tunes just dandy.
-Again, I recommend Low/High resolution! (download)
+is a "Lite" version of YesCREW's Falcon player.
+Some features are removed because the ST/e has no DSP Processor but it plays SNDH tunes perfectly fine.
+It's another program that proves how ugly ST Medium is so I recommend Low/High resolution! (download)

-KrapSNDH - Such simplicity.
-It's perfect to be set up as an Application for the .snd file format within GEM so you can double-click any sound file for instant play.
-No fancy interface but it's a great player! (download)
+Such simplicity.
+Set it up as an Application for the .snd file format within GEM.
+Now double-click any sound file for instant play.
+No fancy interface but it's fast and a great player! (download)

 Sunday, January 03, 2016